SilkRose/Pony/stories/deternal/deternal.md

 Both mares holding her gasped.

 "I'm serious.
 I've lived too long full of anger and regret.
 I just feel empty now.
-I don't go no reason to go on.
+I don't got no reason to go on.
 I can feel it coming, anyway."

 Twilight asked, "What do you mean?"

 "I'm old, Twilight.
 She was five years younger than me and Rainbow, and she lived a long life.
 I lived an even longer one, and it's just time."

-Pinkie asked, "Are you sure your going to die soon?
+Pinkie asked, "Are you sure you're going to die soon?
 Maybe we can help you find something else to give you purpose?"

 "No, it's too late for me, Pinkie.
 That's why I asked y'all here.
 I wanted to say goodbye in case it happens soon."